 Jewish Americans and the Civil War

+Education Coordinator John Lustrea will talk with Museum docent Brad Stone about Jewish Americans in the Civil War.
 The program will feature an overview of the many contributions Jewish Americans made to both sides of the struggle and reveals the strong influence that surrounding social forces had in shaping Jewish communities’ views towards slavery and secession.
-Stone will explore these stories at the National Museum of Civil War Medicine in the Delaplaine-Randall Conference Room on Thursday, May 10, 2018 at 7 PM.
-The museum doors will open at 6:30 PM.
-This is a “pay-what-you-please” event.

 The lives of some of the key players in this story — both prominent Jews and other famous Americans whose actions directly impacted the Jewish community – are highlighted throughout the talk to add a more human dimension to this compelling and complex story.
 These people had an enormous impact on many aspects of the war – everything from the design of the Confederate flag to the abolition of flogging in the U.S. Navy.
 Their contributions continue to affect us today.